microsoft/fluentui/docs/react-v9/contributing/common-dev-snags.md

 If the issues still persist, clean your repo:

 `yarn cache clean`
-`yarn` // Vanilla Windows users may have better luck with yarn build.
+`yarn`

+If unrelated errors are still persistent, a clean build may resolve:

+`yarn build`